self-verifying-whatsit/docker-pyenv/README.md

 [Pyenv](https://github.com/yyuu/pyenv) builds different Python versions in Userspace and makes them easily manageable in combination with virtualenvs.

+## Drop into the Docker container

+Type

+`docker run -it docker-pyenv /bin/bash`

+to enter a shell inside the docker container

 ## TODO
 use [docker bindings](http://docker-py.readthedocs.org/en/latest/api/) to check result